fjoenichols/freedome/README.md

 to follow a project.

 ## Creators
-Freedome was created by  Dillon Ashida-Schwisow, Katy Brown, Kyle Eyeye, and
+Freedome was created by  Dillon Ashida-Schwisow, Katy A Brown, Kyle Eyeye, and
 F. Joe Nichols as part of their Senior Project at NMSU in Summer 2024.